gofynd/fdk-client-javascript/documentation/application/PAYMENT.md

 | body | [PaymentStatusUpdateRequest](#PaymentStatusUpdateRequest) | yes | Request body |

-Checks and updates the status of payment via a link.
+Use this API to perform continuous polling at intervals to check the status of payment until timeout.

 *Returned Response:*